 When the story first broke, Biles was 19 years old.
 She hadn't yet processed her own trauma.
 "I remember on tour, I would have really bad anxiety about nothing.
 Or, like, walking down a hall, I feared that somebody was following me," she told Vogue in 2020.
 "I was very depressed… At one point I slept so much because, for me, it was the closest thing to death without harming myself."

-Nassar is now in prison, but USAG remains the sport's national governing body, despite the 2016 IndyStar report that the organization's top executives failed to report sexual assault allegations to authorities.
+Nassar is now in prison, but USAG remains the sport's national governing body, despite the 2016 IndyStar report that the organisation's top executives failed to report sexual assault allegations to authorities.
 Many of his accusers say that there hasn't been enough action taken to prevent similar predation in the future.
 Out of the hundreds of survivors who said they were abused by Nassar, though, Biles is the only one who isn't retired from gymnastics — which puts her under tremendous pressure.

 Biles has continuously spoken out about the difficulty of continuing her gymnastics career while working with the very same organization that enabled her abuse.
 In a 2018 statement shared on Twitter and Instagram, she wrote that it "breaks [her] heart" to "have to continually return to the same training facility where I was abused."
 And in her 2020 Vogue interview, she recalled training and breaking down in tears, wondering if she could really handle "another year of dealing with USAG."

 And yet she continues to win, often at the expense of her own health and well-being.
-Just 24 hours before she won gold at the 2018 World Championships, Biles was hospitalized for a kidney stone.
+Just 24 hours before she won gold at the 2018 World Championships, Biles was hospitalised for a kidney stone.
 Her win rightfully made headlines, but hidden in many stories were a few devastating details: ESPN wrote that Biles' kidney stone left her in "searing agony" and "crawling on the floor."
 After receiving a CT scan and diagnosis, she reportedly left the hospital and said she would "deal with the pain" later.

 The kicker?
 She "couldn't be treated with the same pain medication typically given those dealing with kidney stones, because it would put her in jeopardy of failing a drug test," wrote ESPN.
 "No matter.
 Biles' all-around total marked the highest in the world since her gold medal-winning total at the 2016 Summer Olympics."

 So instead of debating over whether or not Biles' withdrawal was the "right" move or demanding that the Olympian explain her reasoning, why don't we trust that Biles is doing the right thing for herself — and for the generations of young athletes who are looking up to her as an example and a role model?
 Biles' health, both physical and mental, matters more than any medal or any win.
-It's about time that's realized.
+It's about time that's realised.